Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Bayes-optimal combination (proof of )

 \section{Bayes-optimal combination (proof of \Cref{cor:opt-combo})}

 In the proof, we only consider combined estimators for the estimation of $x_1^*$.
-Similar arguments can be made for the estimation of $x_2^*$ and are omitted.
+The arguments for the estimation of $x_2^*$ are similar, and therefore omitted.
 For any $ C_1\in\cC_1 $ (the latter set is defined in \Cref{eqn:set-comb-fun-1}), consider the combined estimator $ x_1^{\comb} \coloneqq C_1(x^{\lin}, x_1^{\spec}) $.
 By \Cref{thm:main-thm-joint-dist}, we have